Trading Up

 Repeated over multiple generations it has the potential to contribute significantly to our collective wellbeing.
 We’re already seeing evidence of this.
 This is how we will grow our ecosystem.
 This is how we have grown our ecosystem.
 It’s happening.

-We need to level-up.
+We need to level up.
 Our long-term ambition should be to become international investors ourselves.
 If we are successful in growing a thriving ecosystem, eventually we will be the ones investing in startups based elsewhere around the world; our companies will be acquiring startups based in other countries; our superannuation funds will be investing in venture funds elsewhere.
-Of course, all of those things are already happening too, albeit at a small scale, but we just don’t tell those stories well.
+Of course, all of those things are already happening too, albeit at a small scale, but we don’t tell those stories well.

 1. We can continue to grow our economy by trading companies for capital, and encourage more serial founders and investors to recycle the money and expertise that is created in the process; or